-Note: For the following two operations: (1) "Transplant, Heart", and (2) "Transplant, Heart and Lung", the field "Cross Clamp Time" will be defined as the cross-clamp time of the donor heart.
-Therefore, these two operations represent the only operations where the field "Cross Clamp Time" can be greater than the field "Cardiopulmonary Bypass Time.

-When performing descending aorta surgery, when the beating heart is perfusing the upper body and the bypass pump is perfusing the lower body, cross clamp time is captured from start to finish of the entire cross clamp time.
+Note: For the following operations: (1) "Transplant, Heart", and (2) "Transplant, Heart and Lung", the field "Cross Clamp Time" will be defined as the cross-clamp time of the donor heart.
+Therefore, these operations represent operations where the field "Cross Clamp Time" can be greater than the field "Cardiopulmonary Bypass Time.
+In addition, when performing descending aorta surgery, when the beating heart is perfusing the upper body and the bypass pump is perfusing the lower body, cross clamp time is captured from start to finish of the entire cross clamp time.
 This means any time the clamp is on the aorta regardless if the clamp is moved.